 - Stovetop Pan (that’s smaller than the glass/oven-proof bowl)

-Healthy Chocolate Protein Bars Recipe –
+Enjoy this Healthy Homemade Chocolate Protein Bars Recipe!

 - In a food processor, mix the dates, walnuts, oatmeal and cashew meal until ground together.